quelea-projection/quelea-projection.github.io/docs/Recording.md

 Simply press the button again to stop recording.
-The recording will automatically be stored in the recordings path and if you have enabled [VLC converting](Recordings_tab#automatically-convert-recordings-to-MP3-files-(requires-VLC) "Recordings tab"), your file will automatically be stored as a MP3 and the default WAV file will be deleted.
+The recording will automatically be stored in the recordings path and if you have enabled VLC converting (see 3.1.7), your file will automatically be stored as a MP3 and the default WAV file will be deleted.

 -----